creek-service/creek-service.github.io/about.md

 layout: default
 ---

+## Contact

+If you wish to get in touch with Creek, then please raise an issue on GitHub.
+If your reason for getting in touch doesn't pertain to a particular Creek library, then [raise an issue on `creek-service` repo][creek-raise-issue].

+## Creek Story

 While working with a stealth startup, building a cloud based financial platform that leveraged the power of [Kafka][kafka] and [Kafka Streams][kafka-streams] based containerised microservices, two things quickly became apparent.